$886.48 Million in Sales Expected for Host Hotels & Resorts, Inc. (NASDAQ:HST) This Quarter

-Equities research analysts forecast that Host Hotels & Resorts, Inc. (NASDAQ:HST) will announce sales of $886.48 million for the current quarter, Zacks Investment Research reports.
+Wall Street analysts expect that Host Hotels & Resorts, Inc. (NASDAQ:HST) will announce $886.48 million in sales for the current fiscal quarter, according to Zacks Investment Research.
 Seven analysts have provided estimates for Host Hotels & Resorts’ earnings, with the highest sales estimate coming in at $952.00 million and the lowest estimate coming in at $829.00 million.
-Host Hotels & Resorts posted sales of $267.00 million in the same quarter last year, which would suggest a positive year over year growth rate of 232%.
-The company is expected to announce its next earnings report on Thursday, February 17th.
+Host Hotels & Resorts posted sales of $267.00 million in the same quarter last year, which suggests a positive year over year growth rate of 232%.
+The firm is expected to issue its next earnings report on Thursday, February 17th.

-On average, analysts expect that Host Hotels & Resorts will report full-year sales of $2.76 billion for the current fiscal year, with estimates ranging from $2.58 billion to $2.84 billion.
-For the next year, analysts expect that the business will report sales of $4.31 billion, with estimates ranging from $3.94 billion to $4.75 billion.
-Zacks Investment Research’s sales calculations are a mean average based on a survey of research firms that follow Host Hotels & Resorts.
+According to Zacks, analysts expect that Host Hotels & Resorts will report full-year sales of $2.76 billion for the current fiscal year, with estimates ranging from $2.58 billion to $2.84 billion.
+For the next fiscal year, analysts expect that the business will post sales of $4.31 billion, with estimates ranging from $3.94 billion to $4.75 billion.
+Zacks’ sales averages are an average based on a survey of research analysts that that provide coverage for Host Hotels & Resorts.

-Host Hotels & Resorts (NASDAQ:HST) last issued its quarterly earnings data on Wednesday, November 3rd.
-The company reported ($0.17) earnings per share for the quarter, missing analysts’ consensus estimates of $0.14 by ($0.31).
+Host Hotels & Resorts (NASDAQ:HST) last issued its quarterly earnings results on Wednesday, November 3rd.
+The company reported ($0.17) earnings per share (EPS) for the quarter, missing the consensus estimate of $0.14 by ($0.31).
 Host Hotels & Resorts had a negative net margin of 18.30% and a negative return on equity of 6.36%.
-During the same quarter in the prior year, the firm earned ($0.11) EPS.
+During the same period in the prior year, the business earned ($0.11) EPS.

+Institutional investors have recently modified their holdings of the stock.
+FFT Wealth Management LLC acquired a new stake in shares of Host Hotels & Resorts in the second quarter valued at approximately $29,000.
+Berman Capital Advisors LLC raised its position in shares of Host Hotels & Resorts by 161.1% during the second quarter.
+Berman Capital Advisors LLC now owns 2,444 shares of the company’s stock worth $41,000 after acquiring an additional 1,508 shares during the last quarter.
+Tradition Wealth Management LLC raised its position in shares of Host Hotels & Resorts by 62.5% during the second quarter.
+Tradition Wealth Management LLC now owns 2,600 shares of the company’s stock worth $44,000 after acquiring an additional 1,000 shares during the last quarter.
+Private Capital Group LLC lifted its position in Host Hotels & Resorts by 19.3% during the 3rd quarter.
+Private Capital Group LLC now owns 3,977 shares of the company’s stock valued at $65,000 after purchasing an additional 642 shares during the period.
+Finally, NuWave Investment Management LLC lifted its position in Host Hotels & Resorts by 31.5% during the 3rd quarter.
+NuWave Investment Management LLC now owns 4,731 shares of the company’s stock valued at $77,000 after purchasing an additional 1,133 shares during the period.
+95.30% of the stock is owned by institutional investors and hedge funds.

 About Host Hotels & Resorts